 Hudson Vineyards is a 2000 acre ranch (nearly 200 acres are planted to vines) contained entirely within the Napa side of Carneros in the southern part of the Napa Valley, just north of the San Pablo Bay.
 Look for the Hudson flags flying near the entrance to their driveway off of Highway 121 (including the black pirate jolly roger flag).
 Founder, Robert Hudson (always referred to as Lee – his middle name) purchased the ranch in 1981 and soon thereafter started planting wine grapes.
 His first harvest was in 1983.
 A number of highly unusual varieties (for the Napa Valley) are planted on the ranch including Aleatico, Albariño, Arneis, Friulano, Ribolla Gialla, Verdejo and Vermentino.

 Over the years, the Hudson Ranch has become one of the most famous sites in all of Carneros.
 Fruit from the Hudson Vineyards are sought after (especially the Chardonnay) – simply look at the producers who source fruit from here including Aubert, Kongsgaard, Kistler, Cakebread, Failla, David Ramey and a variety of others.
 Those who purchase fruit from Lee are generally small family owned producers who usually make a Hudson Vineyard designate wine and source from the same blocks each year.

 After the property was sold again in 1881 to James Simonton – the name was changed name to Talcoa Vineyards.
 In the 1880’s phylloxera was destroying vineyards in Europe; this part of Carneros was the site of the first successful American scientific experiments in which phylloxera-resistant rootstocks were developed.
 The experimental vineyard owned by Simonton was overseen at the time by Missouri based viticulturist George Husmann (considered the father of the Missouri wine industry).

-Lee (who we originally met with at the ranch) is originally from Texas.
+Lee (who we originally met with at the ranch) was born and raised in Houston, Texas.
 Both his parents were heavily invested in oil and gas industries in Texas – his father built a company to service the oil and gas industries – and also ran a cattle operation and his grandfather on his mother’s side co-founded Humble Oil, (which became Exxon) and another relative founded what became Texaco.